 - Students receiving financial aid must designate one institution as the primary institution for financial aid distribution.
 The primary institution will be responsible for monitoring awards and delivery of financial aid.
 Florida State University will not combine enrollment hours with another institution for financial aid purposes.

 - Students who are planning to transfer courses to Florida State University should seek advising in advance of doing so.
 The University limits the number of transfer hours a student may bring in depending on the type of degree and program.
 Hours used to satisfy a previous degree, either at Florida State or another institution, cannot be counted toward the current degree the student is pursuing.

-The official method of communication at Florida State University is your FSU email account.
-In order to stay informed and aware, you are required to set up and maintain your account and check it three times per week.
-If you choose to have your official FSU account forwarded to another email account, you are still held responsible for all information distributed by the University to your FSU account.
+The official method of communication at Florida State University is your FSU e-mail account.
+To stay informed and aware, you are required to set up and maintain your account and check it regularly.
+If you choose to have your official FSU account forwarded to another e-mail account, FSU cannot guarantee the delivery to your alternate email address and you are still held responsible for all information distributed by the university to your FSU account.

-Florida State University's Information Technology Services now offers new communication and online collaboration services for students and alumni, which includes:
+Florida State University's Information Technology Services offers email and online collaboration services for students, which includes:

 Student Addresses and Contact Information

 Students are required to maintain their current local and permanent addresses with the University.
 Address updates may be done online at https://my.fsu.edu/ by clicking on the address link under the "Personal Information" section of the Student Center or in person at the Office of the University Registrar, 3900 University Center A. Students are strongly encouraged to provide emergency text numbers and contact information.